brenoslivio/SegmentationCellCycles/README.md

 ---

+## Introduction

 It's known the association of differences in the rates of cellular division and differences in the amount of time spent in each stage of cellular division between healthy and cancer cells [1].
 Therefore, it's essential to create methods to analyze images of a process as cell division.

 We will explore the following dataset: https://www.kaggle.com/paultimothymooney/cell-cycle-experiments

 The input will be the nematode cells images in the dataset from Kaggle.
-The images are divided in interphase and mitosis cycles.
+The [images](https://github.com/brenoslivio/SegmentationCellCycles/tree/main/Data/Original) are divided in interphase and mitosis cycles.
+There are 90 images in total, being 57 of interphase and 33 of mitosis cycles.

 ![Inputs](https://raw.githubusercontent.com/brenoslivio/SegmentationCellCycles/main/Images/Inputs.png)

 ## Objective

 With the images, it will be done the process of image segmentation for the Nuclei.
 Before proper segmentation, the image will be pre-processed using enhancement and filtering techniques.
 With this, two segmentation methods will be used and compared, Region-Based and Clustering.
 The segmentations methods will be evaluated using metrics as the Jaccard Index [2].

-Image Segmentation methods can be an important addition to image classification problems, considering how it can exclude background elements, possibly improving classification metrics [3].

 ## Methodology